Scalingo/documentation/src/_posts/compliance/security-overview/2000-01-01-compliance.md

 Scalingo is hosting its infrastructure in the SecNumCloud certified datacenters (uniquely for the region `osc-secnum-fr1`).
 This certification ensures that the datacenters have implemented a high level of security to protect the data hosted on them.
-We are working on a SecNumCloud certification for a new range of products.
+We are working on a SecNumCloud Visa for a new range of products.